Cross-Border Financial Advisors for Internationally Mobile Individuals

 Will your income be double taxed?

 There are situations where cross-border families incur double taxation.
-Fortunately, most countries have tax treaties with each other so that being taxed twice on the same income is rare, and in many cases, planning techniques can be employed.
+Fortunately, most countries have tax treaties with each other so being taxed twice on the same income is rare, and in many cases, planning techniques can be employed.
 U.S. taxpayers cannot escape reporting to the IRS, regardless of where they reside.
-People facing two different tax regimes greatly increases the need for smart tax planning.
+People facing two different tax regimes greatly increases the need for smart cross-border tax planning.

-Smart tax planning often must be separated into three distinct buckets: ordinary income, passive investment income, and efficient estate planning.
+Smart cross-border tax planning often must be separated into three distinct buckets: ordinary income, passive investment income, and efficient estate planning.
 All three of these require advanced planning techniques based on individual circumstances.

 Planning around ordinary income taxation often involves understanding the timing and source of income, along with the deliberate management of employer stock compensation programs.